philius19/Orgaplex_Analyzer/README.md

 where n = number of objects in source population.

 **Statistical notes**:
 - Distance units: Preserved from Imaris
+- Interaction count: Only values <= 0 are counted (threshold for valid interaction)
 - Outlier handling: No automated filtering (preserve raw measurements)
 - Missing data: Reported explicitly in Data_Completeness sheet